oclif/oclif.github.io/docs/features.md

 ### Autocomplete

 Include terminal autocompletion for your CLI with the [plugin-autocomplete](https://github.com/oclif/plugin-autocomplete).
-After the autocomplete feature is configured, users can complete command names and flag names by pressing the <TAB> key.
+After the autocomplete feature is configured, users can complete command names and flag names by pressing the `tab` key.

 ```bash
 $ my-cli p<tab><tab> # lists all commands starting with 'p' for completion